-I recently came across a really old recipe post that I wrote about having a sweet potato for breakfast, and I noticed the date: May, 2006, which put me at about four and a half months pregnant.
-My mother was in town to help me on a project, and one day, she made me breakfast out of a leftover sweet potato with yogurt.
+I recently came across a really old recipe post that I wrote about having a sweet potato for breakfast, and I noticed the date: May 2006, which put me at about four-and-a-half months pregnant at the time.
+My mother was in town to help me with a project, and one day, she made me breakfast out of a leftover sweet potato with yogurt.

 Given my circumstances at the time — pregnant, famished, and overworked — I thought I should revisit this concoction to see if it was still as good as I remember in that unique and compromised state.
 Taste bud memories don’t lie.

-Best of all, you can pre-cook the potatoes and save them in the refrigerator for the morning, cutting your prep-time to around five minutes, and it doesn't matter how tired, hungry, or pregnant you are—that's a boon.
+Best of all, you can precook the potatoes and save them in the refrigerator for the morning, cutting your prep time to around five minutes.
+(It doesn’t matter how tired, hungry, or pregnant you are — that’s a boon.)

 Sweet Morning Potato

 sweet potato or yam, scrubbed and dried

 plain or vanilla yogurt

 - 1 tablespoon

 chopped nuts (walnuts, cashews, almonds, etc)